-Adults are generally pelagic and are distributed throughout the continental shelf and slope and have been observed in waters as deep as 300 m (Zeidberg et al. 2013, Ralston et al. 2018).
+Adults are generally pelagic and are distributed throughout the continental shelf and slope and have been observed in waters as deep as 300 m (Zeidberg et al. 2012, Ralston et al. 2018).
 Maturing adults recruit in shallow coastal waters where they concentrate in dense schools near spawning grounds.
-Spawning adults prefer to deposit their egg capsules in mops (masses of egg capsules) on flat, soft and sandy benthic substrates in depth ranging from 13 to 93 m depth in coastal waters (Hurley 1977, Halon 1998, Zeidberg and Hammer 2002, Halon 2004, Foote et al. 2006, Zeidberg et al. 2012).
+Spawning adults prefer to deposit their egg capsules in mops (masses of egg capsules) on flat, soft and sandy benthic substrates in depth ranging from 13 to 93 m depth in coastal waters (Hurley 1978, Zeidberg and Hammer 2002, Halon 2004, Foote et al. 2006, Zeidberg et al. 2012).
 Eggs have also been observed in deeper waters, 79-98 m along canyon sides in the SCB (Navarro 2014), and at 180 m near the Channel Islands (Roper and Sweeney 1984).
 Spawning occurs directly on benthic substrates in temperatures ranging from 10-14.4°C off California (Zeidberg et al. 2012).
-Paralarvae are fully pelagic, occurring most frequently within 300 km from the shoreline between 25 and 80 m deep (Okutani and McGowan 1969, Zeidberg and Homan 2002, Koslow and Allen 2011) and at temperatures ranging from 10.79°-23.5°C (van Noord and Dorval 2017).
+Paralarvae are fully pelagic, occurring most frequently within 300 km from the shoreline between 25 and 80 m deep (Zeidberg and Homan 2002, Koslow and Allen 2011) and at temperatures ranging from 10.79°-23.5°C (van Noord and Dorval 2017).
 Coastwide, juveniles are distributed in pelagic waters on the continental shelf and slope, but off California they mostly occur at depths < 200 m (Ralston et al. 2015).
+Along the U.S. Pacific coast, juveniles (i.e., squid with dorsal mantle length (DML) < 50mm, following Ralston et al. (2018) inhabit pelagic waters on the continental shelf and slope (Reiss et al. 2004, Ralston et al. 2015), but off California they mostly occur at shallow depths < 200m (Ralston et al. 2015).
+Adults (DML > 50 mm) are also pelagic and have been observed up to 200-300 m (Zeidberg et al. 2011), but once becoming mature, they move into shallow waters to spawn and then die (Macewicz et al. 2004).
+The Council's Habitat Committee notes that market squid are perennially present in waters of the Salish Sea and Puget Sound (PFMC 2023).

-In California, market squid spawning habitats occur in shallow sandy benthic substrates (< 70 m), where spawning peaks in the SCB during La Niña years (e.g., Koslow and Allen 2011, Zeidberg and Hammer 2002, van Noord and Dorval 2017, CDFW 2021).
-As market squid move northward during El Niño years, market squid are generally more abundant in the Monterey Bay region than in the SCB.
+In California, market squid spawning habitats occur in shallow sandy benthic substrates (< 70 m), where spawning peaks in the SCB during La Niña years (e.g., Koslow and Allen 2011, Zeidberg and Hammer 2002, Perretti et al. 2016, van Noord and Dorval 2017, CDFW 2021).
+As market squid move northward during El Niño years (e.g., Reiss et al. 2004, Chasco et al. 2022), market squid are generally more abundant in the Monterey Bay region than in the SCB.
 In the Monterey Bay region, spawning occurs mostly during the spring and summer, whereas in southern California spawning peaks during fall and winter.
 Recent genetic studies showed that these spawning groups might not be genetically homogenous, as market squid seemed to exhibit more complex population structures, with the existence of genetically different micro cohorts that spawn off California (Cheng et al. 2020).